Gellybean/Mathfinder-Bot/README.md

 For usability, stats and expressions share a pool of variable names.

-*NOTE* — The Pathfinder default character sheet contains a number of both stats and expressions that represent the values you would find on any standard character sheet.
-Other than class-specific features, you should find the majority of what you need; the goal is minimal setup, while offering the freedom for anyone to customize it how they choose.
+*NOTE* — The default character sheet contains a number of both stats and expressions that represent the values you would find on any standard character sheet.
+Other than class-specific features, you should find most of what you need; the goal is minimal setup, while offering the freedom for anyone to customize it how they choose.
 You can view these values with the List-Vars command using `/var`.

 stats. simple enough.